Early Bird: Enrol by 11 April 2018 to receive a 15% discount!

 Eligibility: The Academy is an intensive programme of high standard and applicants should be confident that they are academically and linguistically prepared.

-- have work experience of at least one year in one of these fields in an international or non-governmental organisation,
+have work experience in one of these fields in an international or non-governmental organisation,

-Visa application process can take several months, we strongly recommend applicants to apply as soon as you receive the invitation letter from the Venice Academy in order to appeal any refusals.
+Visa application process can take several months, we strongly recommend applicants to apply as soon as you receive the invitation letter from the Summer School in order to appeal any refusals.